jcpaik/sofa-manuscript/Markdown Style.md

 Callouts also have an advantage that it can be folded by default.
 So if I ever have some technical lemma that I'm not really interested in, then I can just fold it by default and let the reader check them if needed.

 Instead of using the Unicode square, we might use the letters `QED` or `Q.E.D.`.

+Right now, modifying theorem names requires you to manually locate every usage of the theorem and modify.

 ## File Structure